 Here are a few more earbuds and headphones you should look out for.

-• Shokz OpenFit ($179 at Amazon): These are Shokz’s debut true wireless earbuds.
-While the OpenFit don’t use bone conduction, they keep your ears open to your surroundings.
+- Shokz OpenFit ($179 at Amazon): These are Shokz’s debut true wireless earbuds.
+While the OpenFit doesn’t use bone conduction, it keeps your ears open to your surroundings.
 The ear hook design keeps the buds in place during vigorous rides, and the IP54 rating safeguards them from the elements.

 What you should know about the best headphones for cycling